Covid 19 coronavirus: Americans brace for 'hardest, saddest' week of their lives

 "We are starting to see the light at the end of the tunnel," said Spanish Prime Minister Pedro Sánchez.

-At week when millions of Spaniards typically go on holiday, data suggested most were following lockdown regulations.
-Transport authorities on Sunday reported an 85% decrease in long-distance public transport and an 80% drop in the use of private vehicles compared to a normal day.
+In a week when millions of Spaniards typically go on holiday, data suggested most were following lockdown regulations.
+Transport authorities on Sunday reported an 85 per cent decrease in long-distance public transport and an 80 per cent drop in the use of private vehicles compared to a normal day.

 Worldwide, more than 1.2 million people have been confirmed infected and more than 65,000 have died, according to Johns Hopkins University.
 The true numbers are certainly much higher, due to limited testing, different ways nations count the dead and deliberate under-reporting by some governments.

 Almost 250,000 people have recovered from the virus, which is spread by microscopic droplets from coughs or sneezes.
 The virus causes mild to moderate symptoms in most but for some, especially older adults and the infirm, it can cause pneumonia and lead to death.
-The World Health Organization says 95% of the known coronavirus deaths in Europe have been in people over 60.
+The World Health Organization says 95 per cent of the known coronavirus deaths in Europe have been in people over 60.

 The rapid spread of the virus in the United States has prompted a chaotic scramble for desperately needed medical equipment and protective gear, prompting intense squabbling between the states and the federal government.